yigityesiladaa/android_dummy_json_app/README.md

 # DummyJson App

-This application is an application developed and still being developed as an exercise example using the API offered by the "dummyjson.com" site.
+This application is an application developed as an assignment within the scope of Turkcell Kotlin Bootcamp, using the API offered by the "dummyjson.com" site.

 ## Tools Used in the Application